BlackPearlOrigin/blackpearlorigin/CONTRIBUTING.md

 # Contributing to PBP

-The following is a few ways you can contribute to the project along with an guideline to follow when writing code or commiting something
+The following is a few ways you can contribute to the project along with an guideline to follow when writing code or commiting something.

 ## **With code**